vtex-apps/io-documentation/docs/en/Recipes/development/preparing-your-app-distribution.md

 The files in this folder must be available in English, Spanish, and Portuguese in the following paths: `public/metadata/messages/en-US.json`, `public/metadata/messages/es-AR.json` and `public/metadata/messages/pt-BR.json`, respectively.

 These fiels are important since they are the first point of contact that merchants have with your app and decide if the app is the right solution for their business.
-To learn how you can write good copies to each of these fields, please refer to ther [Marketing Assets Guidelines](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-business-guidelines-marketing-assets#messages).
+To learn how you can write good copies to each of these fields, please refer to ther [Marketing guidelines](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-business-guidelines-marketing-assets#messages).

 ### Step 3 - Publishing and deploying your app on the VTEX IO development platform